pakal/rsfile/doc/native_io_concepts.rst

 Since furthermore such specification details are easily overlooked by kernel programmers, relying on them may sound like a not-so-good idea.

-That's why RsFile offers several types of locks, to ensure your data won't get corrupted by simultaneous writes.
+That's why RSFile offers several types of locks, to ensure your data won't get corrupted by simultaneous writes.
 All these locks are recursive, i.e as *threading.RLock*, they allow the same client to acquire them several times, and require to be released the same number of time as they've been acquired